hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 This allows a end user to quickly test their program using this fuzzer logic, without needing to modify their program to handshake with the fuzzer library provided by this package.
-They just need to write some simple text based control files and inturn test their program, provided their program takes inputs over the stdin or a tcp session or a tls session.
+They just need to write few simple text based control files and inturn test their program, provided their program takes inputs over the stdin or a tcp session or a tls session.

-It also allows one to test the libraries/modules in a simple yet flexible and potentially useful way.
+It also allows one to test the libraries/modules in this system/crate, in a simple yet flexible and potentially useful way.